Holodeck VR Experiences in About 15 Years, says Oculus

 Cohen reveals that one of the company goals is to deliver a wireless Oculus Rift headset to consumers in the future.

-While the high-end wireless VR and Holodeck experiences still has a long way to go, it’s definitely exciting to imagine all the possibilities we can look forward to.
+While the high-end wireless VR and Holodeck experiences still have a long way to go, it’s definitely exciting to imagine all the possibilities we can look forward to.

 For now, if you want arguably the best virtual reality experience that will hit the market, be sure to get your pre-orders for the first consumer version of the Oculus Rift priced at $599, which will begin shipping in March 2016.